section-engineering-education/engineering-education/articles/building-a-basic-api-with-nodejs/index.md

 You are now ready to test out your server!!!

-In the next step, you will use postman to test out your server.
+In the next step, you will use Postman to test out your server.

 ### Step 4 — Test Requests with Postman
-In this step, you are going to use postman to make test requests to your running server.
+In this step, you are going to use Postman to make test requests to your running server.

-On postman create a new request tab and make a GET call to your /list_movies endpoint.
+On Postman create a new request tab and make a GET call to your endpoint.\
+The endpoint is your ngrok URL followed by /list_movies.

 This should return the data from the movies.json as shown below.